aaronfowles/phys860/README.md

 ### Running the notebook

-Click on the 'launch binder' button at the top of this file to launch the Jupyrt Notebook used for development.
+Click on the 'launch binder' button at the top of this file to launch the Jupyter Notebook used for development.
+Or view it [here](index.ipynb).

 ### Locating the JavaScript file